F0lak/dm_open_ref/ref/regex/proc/Replace.md

 Note* In strings
 containing non-ASCII characters, byte position and character position are not the same thing.
 Use `Replace_char()` to work with character counts instead of bytes.
-See the [Unicode](/ref/%7Bnotes%7D/Unicode.md) -msection for more information.
+See the [Unicode](/ref/%7Bnotes%7D/Unicode.md) section for more information.
 ### Replacing with text